toufasaha/demo-transaction-api-jmeter/README.md

 # demo-transaction-api-jmeter

 ## About this project:
-### d-money is a demo financial related project where fake money can be transferred.
-In this project, I have created a script with the d-money api using Apache Jmeter.
-Here I have covered following tasks as create new user, login, deposit money, withdraw money, payment and balance check.
+### In this project, I have created a script with a public URL using Apache Jmeter.
+Here I gradually increased the load to find out the bottleneck/stress test point of the server &  find out the actual TPS(Transaction Per/Second) for 120000 users.

 ## Tools & Technology used:
 - Apache JMeter